-All about composition scheme under GST – Eligibility, Rates, Returns
+All about composition scheme in GST – Eligibility, Rates, Returns

 All about composition scheme under GST: Section 10 of CGST Act, 2017 specifies the basic requirement towards eligibility and applicability of the Composition scheme.
 Intent of this scheme is to facilitate small Business personnel towards payment of taxes, periodicity of filing simple returns and less burden of Books of Accounts maintenance.
 One lacuna with the scheme proposed under GST about this scheme is towards its restriction imposed on the Business boundary to be within the state registered.
 Accordingly, small business people can’t compete across the nation by getting registration under composition.